Cisilia

-Cisilia Ismailova (born 19 December 1998 in Amager, Denmark) is a Danish singer from Copenhagen better known by her mononym Cisilia.
+Cisilia Ismailova (born 19 December 1998) is a Danish singer from Copenhagen better known by her mononym Cisilia.
 She was born to mixed Macedonian and Moroccan origins.
 Her debut album Unge øjne topped Hitlisten, the official Danish Albums chart with her hit single "Vi to datid nu" going double platinum in Denmark.
 She is signed to Nexus Music and distributed through Universal Music Denmark.
 At the Danish Music Awards 2015, she became the youngest winner ever (at the age of 16 years), when she won in the categories Hit of the Year ("Vi To Datid Nu") and Best New Artist.